eclab/edisyn/README.md

 First install Edisyn from the Edisyn.dmg file located in the "install" directory.
 Sadly, it's a whopping 70MB because it includes the Java VM.  :-(

 Sierra has really locked down the ability to run an application that's not from a paid Apple Developer.
 And for the time being I'm not.
-You will have to get Sierra to permit Edisyn.
+You will have to get Sierra to permit Edisyn to run.

 Let's assume you stuck Edisyn in the /Application directory as usual.
 Then: